What is a Concussion?

-While a concussion is categorized as a mild traumatic brain injury and may come without acute symptoms, it can lead to severe complications if left untreated.
-Here’s what you need to know to stay protected.
+A concussion is a minor blow to the head.
+It’s categorized as a mild traumatic brain injury and might not present acute symptoms.
+However, it can lead to severe complications if left untreated.
+Here’s what you need to know to take care of your health, and what to consider if you need to file an accident claim for compensation.

 How Do You Know If You Have a Concussion?